Towards the Integrated Review

 The only way forward is to generate significant savings, generally, this is done by cutting programmes, personnel (and welfare), support or infrastructure/estate.
 This is the same trade-off we have repeatedly made over the years, it is hardly a new approach, but we have to dig deep again.
 Standing commitments, discretionary activities, presence and active operations also need to be reviewed.
 Doing less with less means just that.

 Although we can tinker around the edges to shift money from one pot to the other, reducing in size is the only realistic option that creates enough money for meaningful change.
 There is absolutely no joy in saying this because reducing personnel numbers means making them redundant, and in no way should be viewed lightly.
-But if it creates a sustainable career and family life for those remain, instead of just continually asking them to do more and more with less and less then it is something that has to be considered, sadly.
+But if it creates a sustainable career and family life for those who remain, instead of just continually asking them to do more and more with less and less then it is something that has to be considered, sadly.

-Standing RN/RFA deployments to the Caribbean should cease and the standing commitments in the Middle East should also be dramatically reduced, especially the Gulf area.
+Standing RN/RFA deployments to the Caribbean should cease and the standing commitments in the Middle East should also be dramatically reduced, especially in the Gulf area.
 The Specialist Infantry role should cease and the Army Reserve reduced.
 Maintaining two aircraft carriers in service and purchasing additional frigates should be reviewed, as should the number of F-35’s and various training areas, especially Canada for the British Army.
 Don’t focus on these too much as individual cuts, for now, I just want to show that we should look seriously at a number of options that reduce in year costs and pressure on the personnel left after reductions.
 Not all would generate immediate savings due to the nature of multi-year spending on programmes and there would also be costs to absorb in reducing cost.

 Many will recoil in horror at this suggestion, and to repeat, there is no joy in saying it, but we are fundamentally kidding ourselves and fooling no one else by maintaining current mass with the widening holes in capability and unremitting pressure on personnel and their families.
 I really don’t know the actual numbers that would generate sufficient savings to enable both increased programme contingency and force transformation, but one can imagine they would be in the tens of thousands, perhaps more.